Inveniem/kustomize-storage-config-transformer/README.md

                 claimName: "<<DYNAMIC>>"
 ```

-Produces the following deployment manifest:
+This should produce the following deployment manifest:
 ```yaml
 apiVersion: v1
 kind: PersistentVolume